Pelvic Floor Physical Therapy Specialists

 Your pelvic floor physical therapy is completely painless.

 Although you may experience pelvic floor pain now, the treatment does not hurt.
 The pelvic floor physical therapists use sensors that cause no pain or discomfort to monitor your pelvic muscles.
 If you are uncomfortable in any way, your physical therapist will wait until your second exam.
 Be sure to be open with your physical therapist about what you are feeling during the procedure, to help the therapist to address any concerns that you might have during the procedure.

 Is Pelvic Floor Therapy Covered by Insurance?

-We accept most insurances for your pelvic floor rehabilitation in Brooklyn.
+We accept most insurances for your pelvic floor rehabilitation.